linuxpolska/ezd-rp/INSTALL_VIA_GUI.md

 ![lp_backend](docs/images/lp_backend.png)

-Press install to proceed.
+Press **install** to proceed.

-4. Next screen is allowing you to choose desired namespace and it is giving you option to customize helm options before installation. .
-Please select `ezd-rp` namespace:
+4. Next screen is allowing you to choose desired namespace and it is giving you option to customize helm options before installation.

 ![lp_backend_1](docs/images/lp_backend_1.png)